Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 ```
 docker ps
 ```
-5. Next, to copy the csv files to the container with these commands, run these commands in your terminal, replacing `<container_id>` with the actual container ID from the previous command:
+5. Next, to copy the csv files to the container with these commands, run these commands in your terminal, replacing the file path with your actual file path and replacing `<container_id>` with your actual container ID from the previous command:
 ```
 docker cp /Users/your_username/Downloads/customers.csv <container_id>:/tmp/customers.csv
 docker cp /Users/your_username/Downloads/merchants.csv <container_id>:/tmp/merchants.csv